Skip to content

 Access your dashboard now

 quantilope's second wave of its Better Brand Health Tracking (BBHT) study for the body wash category shows a decline in Mental Market Share for Native (the study's focal brand) among both men and women.
+However, using key Mental Availability metrics and Mental Advantage analysis, Native has actionable steps forward to regain momentum in the category.

 About quantilope’s Better Brand Health Tracking solution:

 Based on the work of the Ehrenberg-Bass Institute for Marketing Science, quantilope's BBHT solution is built on the well-respected industry concepts of Category Entry Points, Mental Availability, and Mental Advantage analysis.
 By learning why, when, and where consumers think about shopping in your category (Category Entry Points), which brands come to mind in those instances (Mental Availability), and which brands perform better or worse than expected (Mental Advantage) you're left with actionable takeaways to grow and future-proof your brand.
+These metrics go beyond traditional brand tracking studies which typically focus on funnel metrics, brand equity, and brand value

 BBHT studies are designed with a category focus (in this case, body wash), analyzed based on the buyer (body wash buyers), and provide brand-specific reporting (we chose Native as our brand of focus).
 To cover the category, we measured a broad range of large and small brands: Dove, Suave, Old Spice, Bath & Body Works, Olay, Axe, Dial, Nivea, Caress, Lumē, up&up, and of course, Native.
-The quarterly study captures n=600 US respondents each wave, ensuring they have purchased body wash in the past 6 months.
+The quarterly study captures category and brand insights from n=600 US respondents each wave, ensuring they have purchased body wash in the past 6 months.

 Next steps for declining Mental Market Share: